Tamiko-n/Library-Management-System/README.md

 # Library-Management-System
-The Library Management System you've created in C++ is an object-oriented application designed to manage a library's inventory.
+The Library Management System you have created in C++ is an object-oriented application designed to manage a library's inventory.
 It includes various functionalities for both administrators (admin) and regular users.
 Here's a detailed explanation of the code and its functionality:

 ### Overview